flowsydev/flowsy-net-event-sourcing-abstractions/README.md

         switch (@event)
         {
             case ShoppingCartCreated e:
-                // The AggregateRoot base class defines a Key property of type string.
+                // The EventSource base class implements the Id property of type string defined in IEventSource.
                 // A convinient value for this property would be the shopping cart ID, so all
-                // the events related to a single shopping cart can be grouped using this key.
+                // the events related to a single shopping cart can be grouped using this identifer.
-                Key = e.ShoppingCartId.ToString();
+                Id = e.ShoppingCartId;
                 UserId = e.UserId;
                 UserIsPremium = false;
                 Discount = 0m;
                 break;

             case ShoppingCartItemAdded e:
                 var item = _items.FirstOrDefault(item => item.ShoppingCartItemId == e.ShoppingCartItemId);
                 if (item is null)